Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

 In order to compare the filtering efficiency more intuitively on the TOD domain, we have specifically calculated the ratio of the RMSE of the input TOD to the output TOD, which gives a more direct indication of the filtering efficiency.
 The ratio is defined as follows:

-The distributions of ratio for low noise and high noise level are showed in Figure \ref{fig:snr}, with the polynomial filters having the significantly smaller values compared to the other two.
-Here the ratio characterizes the procedure of the noise reduction of the TOD data after applying the filters, so that usually all ratio values should be greater than one.
+The distributions of the ratio for the low noise case and high noise case are shown in Figure \ref{fig:snr}, with the polynomial fitting having the significantly smaller values compared to the other two.
+Here the ratio characterizes the procedure of the atmospheric noise reduction of the TOD data after applying the filters, so that usually all ratio values should be greater than one.
 The results show that all three filters can improve the data quality more or less, and high-pass filter and Wiener filter perform better.
-Especially when the noise is relatively high, on average they tend to reduce the RMSE by a factor of 20, which is more than four times better than the polynomial filter.
+Especially when the atmosphere noise is relatively high, on average they tend to reduce the RMSE by a factor of 20, which is more than four times better than the polynomial fitting.